 Dr. Neta received her Master of Public Policy degree at the University of California at Berkeley and her Doctorate in Epidemiology from Johns Hopkins University Bloomberg School of Public Health.
 She conducted her doctoral dissertation work at the Eunice Kennedy Shriver National Institute for Child Health and Human Development.

 Dr. Neta’s programmatic and research interests within implementation science include training, portfolio analysis, the use of PRECIS criteria in evaluating pragmatic trials, shared decision making and cancer screening, de-implementation, and the use of standardized measurement and evaluation.
-Dr. Neta co-leads the organization of the NIH-sponsored Annual Conference on the Science of Dissemination and Implementation.
+Dr. Neta co-chairs the NIH-sponsored Annual Conference on the Science of Dissemination and Implementation.
 She co-leads the NIH D&I working group, a trans-NIH initiative providing leadership and vision for implementation science across the NIH.
 She also serves on the Education Committee for the American College of Epidemiology.